 - A piece of work is completed and “thrown over the wall” to another department

 - When an urgent decision that directly impacts a customer is delayed for a couple of days because it needs someone else’s signature

 - When work is inspected after it has been built

 The former Soviet Union was the paragon of inefficiency and bureaucracy.
-It took five years for the government to approve construction of the first McDonald’s restaurant.
+It took five years for the government to approve the construction of the first McDonald’s restaurant.
 Furthermore, to change a single ingredient in ketchup took numerous levels of government approval.

-The second flaw of this traditional paradigm is the assumption that it is management’s job to control the work of employees.
+The second flaw of this traditional paradigm is the assumption that it is the management’s job to control the work of employees.
 Management sets goals, make decisions, measures progress, evaluate performance.